stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Displays an X-axis at the bottom of the graph.

+`Decimals`

+Determines the number of decimals to show in the X-axis labels.
+Valid values are 0 to 3.

-#### Y axis group
+#### Y-axis group

-Groups the parameters that determine the way the Y axis is displayed.
+Groups the parameters that determine the way the Y-axis is displayed.

 `Mode`

-Determines which Y axis to display.
+Determines which Y-axis to display.

-- None: Hides the Y axis (reserve no screen area for it).
+- None: Hides the Y-axis (reserve no screen area for it).
 - Decibel: Uses decibel values to render the scale.
 - Linear/n-th root: Uses logarithmic values to render the scale.